simonpacis/Dungeons-of-Arvum/wiki/Items.md

 <br>Price: between 24 and 36
 #### Rescroll
 Rarity: Uncommon
-<br>  Description: This Rescroll grants you
+<br>  Description: Rescroll is the object obtained after using rescroller.
 <br>  Price: between 24 and 36
 #### Scroll of Constitution
 Rarity: Uncommon